The Best of New Zealand

 Days 1-2 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home for your flight to Auckland and connecting flight to Christchurch.
+Titan’s VIP door-to-door travel service collects you from home for your flights to Christchurch.

 On arrival, the remainder of the day is free.
 You might choose to stretch your legs strolling through Hagley Park to the wonderful botanical gardens, fringed by the Avon River.